becom1ng/becom1ng/README.md

 # Hi, I'm Ryan! 👋

-I am a junior software developer, driven by a boundless curiosity and a lifelong love for technology.
-My journey as a professional has taken me from science, to public service, to software development.
+I am a junior software engineer, driven by a boundless curiosity and a lifelong love for technology.
+My journey as a professional has taken me from science, to public service, to software engineering.

 ## 🚀 About Me